gabriel-rcpereira/k8-playground/README.md

 ### Services (WIP)

 ### References
 I read a lot of references mainly the K8 documentation but a didn't save them through the way(Lol).
-I hugely recommend the [TechWorld with Nana](https://www.youtube.com/watch?v=X48VuDVv0do) video.
+I hugely recommend the [TechWorld with Nana](https://www.youtube.com/watch?v=X48VuDVv0do).